Kleene-Star/.github/docs/index.md

 ---

 ---
-# KleeneStar Platform
+## KleeneStar Platform

-Modular architecture for knowledge, process, and asset management – built with WebExpress
+Modular architecture for knowledge, process, and asset management – built with **KleeneStar**.

 **KleeneStar** is an integrated, web-based platform for structured management of knowledge, tasks, and digital assets.
-Built on the `WebExpress` framework, it offers a highly extensible architecture for organizations that value data sovereignty, operational efficiency, and technical clarity.
+Built on the [WebExpress framework](https://github.com/webexpress-framework), it offers a highly extensible architecture for organizations that value data sovereignty, operational efficiency, and technical clarity.
 Its goal is to replace fragmented system landscapes with a unified, modular solution and to sustainably improve digital collaboration.

 ## Objectives